zoquero/sbench/README.md

 without "`--enable-command-args`" and you should rebuild it.
 For examle, you can follow up [these instructions](http://sysadmin.compxtreme.ro/nagios-nrpe-server-ignores-dont_blame_nrpe1/).

+# RealTime checks

+With the "`-r`" parameter you can use RealTime schedulling for your checks.
+It will make your checks more precise but may impact in your applications (stop services first!) and may need root permisions or capabilities:

+To enable RealTime schedulling you will need to run it as root or, if the kernel enables it, you can use **capabilities** like this:

+`sudo setcap cap_sys_nice+ep ./sbench`

+`sudo setcap cap_ipc_lock+ep ./sbench`

+Then you may also want to set permisions like this:

+`chown root:nagios ./sbench`

+`chmod 0750 ./sbench`

+or use "`setfacl`":

+`setfacl -m user:nagios:r-x ./sbench`

+## Dead-lock guard

+If you want to launch RealTime checks then you may want to read about *System wide settings* described in chapter 2.1 of [Real-Time group scheduling](https://www.kernel.org/doc/Documentation/scheduler/sched-rt-group.txt) doc from the Linux kernel.
+So you may want to do as root something like:

+`echo "-1" > /proc/sys/kernel/sched_rt_runtime_us`

+it's risky but it will ensure that any non-realtime processes won't steal CPU cycles to your RT tests.

 # Build and install

 ## Quick guide